virginiayoung/Project1-MIST4610/README.md

 <img width="188" alt="Screenshot 2024-10-13 at 5 52 44 PM" src="https://github.com/user-attachments/assets/2f738bf6-9aef-4140-b76d-bc2225b9b74d">

-Justification: why each query is relevant from a managerial perspective (why would a manager be interested in the query results?)
+Justification: Identifying the highest-rated movies based on average review scores from all sources allows a manager to recognize films that have achieved success across audiences and reviewers.
+This information helps in making strategic decisions about potential future films that have lasting appeal and credibility in the industry.

 # Find the total box office revenue generated for each movie, including number of tickets sold and average ticket price
 select movieName, sum(ticketsSold * ticketPrice) as total_revenue, avg(ticketPrice) as avg_ticket_price, sum(ticketsSold) as total_tickets_sold